specs-feup/riscv-ai-extensions/pulp-xheep-cv32e40p-docker/observations/tests_observations.md

 ### pulp_immediate_branching

 Standard instruction renaming and reshaping to a C file.
+Mapped used registers to temporary ones.

 ### pulp_multiply_accumulate